 Bloom time: Spring

 - Plant the seeds in light, well-drained soil and space them 1 to 2 inches apart.
-Sow the seeds at intervals starting after the last spring frost date; the best time to plant is between March and May.
+Sow the seeds at 3-week intervals for continued harvest.

 - It is important to keep the seeds moist during their germination, so remember to water the plants regularly.

-- It is important to water the seedlings regularly throughout the growing season.
+- Water the seedlings regularly throughout the growing season.
 They require about 1 inch of water per week for best growth.

-- Space the seedlings about 6 inches apart so that they have room to develop healthy leaves.
+- Thin seedlings to 6 inches apart so that they have room to develop healthy leaves.

 - Once the plants are established, they do not need as much water per week.
 Keep them moist, but be careful not to overwater them.

 - Fertilize once or twice during the growing season with nitrogen fertilizer.
 Apply 1/4 cup of fertilizer per 25 feet of row.
 Be sure not to over-fertilizer the plants.

 - To help prevent weeds, mulch around the plants as soon as they are visible above the soil.
 You can also till shallowly to help prevent root damage from weeds.

 To control for insects, use insecticidal soap once they are spotted under leaves.